f0e/blur/README.md

 #### Automatic masks

-Setting `mask` to `auto` skips the png and works a mask out from the video itself, so you don't have to draw one per game.
+Turning on `auto mask` works a mask out from the video itself, so you don't have to draw one per game.
+It's a separate setting from `mask`, and the two stack - a pixel is protected if either of them protects it.

 It samples frames from across the whole video and looks for the pixels that stayed put in nearly all of them - either because they were exactly the same colour every time, which is what a solid overlay looks like, or because they kept sitting on the same side of their surroundings, which is what a see-through one like a crosshair does when the scene behind it keeps changing.
 Both brightness and colour are checked, so a green crosshair is still found on ground it happens to match in brightness.
 The scene moves as the camera does; a crosshair, HUD, scoreboard or watermark doesn't.